 Target equity awards are approved each year by the Compensation Committee, based on a combination of factors including performance against corporate and individual goals, granting history in prior years, impact on share utilization and dilution, impact of the individual on achieving the Company's corporate goals, relative grant levels among executives, market practices and other relevant factors.
 In determining and approving award values, the Compensation Committee reviews data for our peer group and the overall total compensation of our executive officers.
-Considering the overall corporate performance and individual achievement in 2019, our Compensation Committee recommended that the Board grant long-term incentive equity awards that were commensurate with reference to the 25th-75th percentile of our peer group.
-The grant date fair value of the CEO's equity grant was positioned between the 25th and the 50th percentile relative to peers.
-Target equity awards for named executive officers other than our CEO were approved at approximately 350% to 500% of 2019 base salary, and target equity awards for our CEO were approved at 745% of 2019 base salary.
+Considering the overall corporate performance and individual achievement in 2020, our Compensation Committee recommended that the Board grant long-term incentive equity awards that were commensurate with reference to the 25th-75th percentile of our peer group.

-In establishing the mix of long-term incentives to award our named executive officers, the Compensation Committee referenced market data for our peers, which found that most competitors grant awards in either stock options or a combination of stock options and restricted stock units.
-These awards had the following fair values as of the grant dates:
+In establishing the mix of long-term incentives to award our NEOs, the Compensation Committee referenced market data for our peers, which found that most competitors grant awards in either stock options or a combination of stock options and restricted stock units.
+These awards had the following fair values as of the February 25, 2021 grant date (rounded to the nearest thousand):